 I was surprised to find that I quite loved this little book.
 It is Cornelia Funke’s first novel; so there are a few places where the book is all over the place.
 However in spite of this, I found this book compares quite favorably with her far more famous Ink series.

-I found The Thief Lord to be a very neat and concise book.
+I found it to be a very neat and concise book.
 The pace does not flag; and the page count is just right for the story.
 The Ink books could have done with some editing.

 I loved that Venice is the setting for this story; it provides the perfect fantastical backdrop.
 There is also an almost Dickensian aspect to the story.
 I could see the parallels between the street children thieving on the streets of Venice and and the street thieves in Oliver Twist.
 When I read Oliver Twist as a child, I was enchanted by the concept; and I think the same enchantment carried me through for this novel as well.